Chapter 8. Applying security policies

 Setting system policy to FUTURE

 You can also customize system-wide cryptographic policies.
 For details, see the Customizing system-wide cryptographic policies with policy modifiers and Creating and setting a custom system-wide cryptographic policy sections.

-7.3.
-Remediating the system to a security baseline
+8.3.
+Upgrading the system hardened to a security baseline